-Although developing software is not my primary activity anymore, sometimes I come up with things that are worth to share.
+Although software development is not my primary activity anymore, sometimes I come up with things that are worth to share.
 The list below is sorted from more to less related to my research.
 Most source code is available on my GitHub Profile.

 – A Recommendation System for Change Impact Analysis